-- This recommendation focuses on promoting access to appropriate and highvalue care.
-It is based on the following: - Venous sampling of thyroid, adrenal and sphenoidal veins is currently performed in specialised centres.
+This recommendation focuses on promoting access to appropriate and high-value standard care.
+It is based on the following.

+- Venous sampling of thyroid, adrenal and sphenoidal veins is currently performed in specialised centres.
 It guides the need for further surgical intervention.
-(39) - The Committee noted that this item may be encompassed in the complexity schedule; however, it does not currently have a procedural item number and one would need to be created so that it can be encompassed in the complexity schedule.
-The Committee recommended that the new item would need to be reflected in the higher end of the complexity schedule.
+(39) - It was noted that this service might also be delivered via private practice in public hospital.

+The Taskforce identified that this is an implementation issue that requires assessment by experts in this area and does not require MSAC consideration.

-- The Committee recommends developing an item for the referral of percutaneous ablation of inoperable tumours to reflect contemporary practice. - The Committee suggested that the following descriptor could be used: "Malignant tumour, destruction of, with percutaneous ablation by any technique excluding associated imaging services), other than a service associated with a service to which item 30419 or 50952 applies." - The Committee initially referred percutaneous ablation of primary and metastatic tumours to the MSAC.
+- The Committee recommends developing an item for the referral of percutaneous ablation of inoperable tumours to reflect contemporary practice. - The proposed descriptor is as follows: "Malignant tumour, destruction of, with percutaneous ablation by any technique excluding associated imaging services), other than a service associated with a service to which item 30419 or 50952 applies." - The Committee initially referred percutaneous ablation of primary and metastatic tumours to the MSAC.
 Subsequently, the Committee noted that item 50950 could be updated to reflect contemporary practice. - The Committee initially agreed to refer percutaneous ablation of inoperable primary kidney and metastatic liver, lung and bone tumours to the MSAC for consideration.
 Subsequent to this agreement and further consideration, the Committee noted that there is currently one existing item for percutaneous ablation (50952) and one item for the open procedure (50950); however these items do not encompass the breadth of procedures performed under these item numbers.
-The Committee considered that these items were not within the remit of the VCC, however suggested that item 50952 should be left unchanged and that item 50950 could be revised.
+The Committee agreed item 50952 should be left unchanged but item 50950 should be revised.